Skip to navigation menu Skip to content

 Many things can increase the chance of positional plagiocephaly:

-• Many medical problems or delayed development.
+• Medical problems or delayed development.
 These may make it harder for a baby to change positions.

 • A baby tending to look in 1 direction.
-If a baby’s neck muscles become too tight on 1 side, it can limit how much they can move their neck.
+If a baby has a neck muscle that has become too tight on 1 side, it can limit how much they can move their head.
 This is called torticollis.
 It can cause the baby to always rest on the same spot on the back of their head.

 • Premature birth.
 The skull bones of premature babies are softer than the skulls of babies born at full term.
 They also tend to move their heads less often.

 • Being crowded in the womb.
-Crowding may happen if there is more than 1 baby in the womb (as in twins).
+Crowding may happen if there is more than 1 baby in the womb (as in twins or triplets).
 Sometimes it happens if the mother has a womb with an unusual shape or has uterine fibroids (noncancerous tumors made of fibrous tissue).

 Positional plagiocephaly can look different depending on which part of the skull has a flat spot.
 It can be very mild and hard to see, or it can be very easy to see.